 They are all about showing you who they are.
 They don’t talk about it, they be about it.
 They live their life with intention.

-2: Integrity over opportunity
+2: Integrity over an opportunity

 They are honest and don’t want anything from you but your relationship.
 They aren’t opportunistic in the way that compromises the relationship.
 They would never exploit the relationships around them to accomplish their needs.

-3: Clear sense of boundaries
+3: Trustworthy people have a clear sense of boundaries

 They have a clear sense of boundaries which means their priorities are intact.
 If you don’t have clear priorities it will be easy for you to fall for opportunistic tendencies and exploit or compromise the relationship.